-We would like to introduce you to a new X-Files podcast that's joining our podcast round-up family.
+We'd like to introduce you to a new X-Files podcast that's joining our podcast round-up family.
 The X-Cast is hosted by Tony Black, and starting September 30th we'll be featuring new episodes here.
 The X-Cast recently wrapped up an in-depth look at Season One and will be moving onto Season Two episodes in September.
 During the break between seasons, Tony has a special episode featuring IDW comics Editor Denton J. Tipton, who is part of the team behind The X-Files comics.
 You can check out that episode here.

 What makes you different than other X-Files podcasts out there?